 The global team comprises of 120 people, the majority of them scientists.
 Based in Basel, South San Francisco, London, Boston, Shanghai and Tokyo, the team works closely with internal R&D and late-stage teams, gathering insights from our scientists and commercial experts regarding what would add value to our portfolio and increase our expertise.

 “An important element of partnering is deciding what we want to work on.
 That is the subject of a rich discussion between us and the R&D, Product Development and commercial teams,” says James.
-Different teams have various priorities and areas of expertise which liven those conversations, but there are specific areas of high interest for Roche when looking for potential new partners.
+Different teams have various priorities and areas of expertise which liven those conversations, but there are

 And finally, as well as designing and negotiating deals in the best interests of both sides, the Pharma Partnering team also manages more than 220 existing alliances.